SalamanderXing/discrete-graph-diffusion/README.md

 #### Running the code
 Navigate into the `discrete_graph_diffusion` directory and run `mate summary`.
 If everything worked well you should see a nice representation of the project.

-Then you can run `mate run transformer_test` to run a simple test that checks the graph transformer model is working.
+Then you can run `mate run graph_transformer_test` to run a simple test that checks the graph transformer model is working.

 ---